vasusriram6/bank-churn/README.txt

 -pickle
 -flask

+The app.py file doesn't require all the above libraries.
+Only sklearn, pickle and flask are required.
-After the libraries are installed, please run the app.py in an editor.
-The application will be hosted in a local IP address which will be visible in the editor terminal.
+After running, the application will be hosted in a local IP address which will be visible in the editor terminal.